 Black box insurance is when a telematics box monitors how you drive; it’s a small box about the size of a smartphone that’s installed in your car.
 Most of them have a GPS, motion sensor and SIM card that are used to send information to your insurer.

-Your insurer installs the box in your car, which then relays information about your driving to them by satellite.
+The box is typically installed in your car, which then relays information about your driving to them by satellite.
 They then calculate your premium based on your driving performance, offering lower prices if you’ve been driving safely.

 In terms of metrics that are monitored, the black box tracks your speed, braking, acceleration and cornering.
 Additionally, it also looks at the time of day you drive, and the number of miles covered, along with the type of roads you drive on.